Population Health Research

 The Systematic Review team, led by Melissa Rethlefsen, MLA, AHIP, provides in-depth literature reviews to answer a specific research question using a highly structured process of identifying, appraising, selecting and synthesizing the best available research.
 The structure minimizes bias, offers transparency and ensures replication of results.
 Systematic reviews examine medical and other scientific databases, grey literature including white papers, clinical trials and hand searching to find relevant research.

-The five cores of the Population Health Research Foundation for Discover are closely integrated and operate through a common project management and tracking system.
+The cores of the Population Health Research Foundation for Discovery are closely coordinated and operate through a common project management and tracking system.
 This system coordinates support of core members throughout the research process based on the areas of expertise of each core.
 The CCTS Population Health Research focus area is also closely affiliated with the Department of Population Health Sciences, including the Division of Health Systems and Innovation Research under the direction of Dr. Rachel Hess.
 The partnership provides the Population Health Research core with added expertise in the design of studies involving process of care interventions and other areas of health systems research, and in Patient Centered Outcomes Research (PCOR) methods.
 PCOR methods include pragmatic clinical trials, studies of clinical effectiveness, and mixed methods studies.
 The Population Health Research cores play an integral role in the clinical and translational research productivity at the University of Utah and its partner institutions.